Dasharo/docs/docs/projects/trenchboot-aem.md

    technology.
 Implementing AMD support would make a huge impact and broaden the usage of DRTM technologies.

-The initial AEM implementation relied on the [Trusted Boot project][7], Intel's reference implementation of Intel TXT.
+The initial AEM implementation relied on the [Trusted Boot][tboot_wiki], Intel's reference implementation of Intel TXT.
 It had never any plans to support AMD processors.
 TrenchBoot is filling this gap supporting both Intel and AMD hardware which makes it an ideal target to replace Trusted Boot in Qubes OS AEM implementation.
 Furthermore, the project grant would be used to implement the missing pieces in the Qubes OS AEM software to cover the AMD and Intel support for both TPM 1.2 and TPM 2.0.

 ## Compare your own project with existing or historical efforts